Pratixx/ProcV/README.md

 ## Licensing

 ProcV is licensed under the GNU General Public License v3.
-I value free software and the modification of my work, and the GNU GPLv3 seemed like a best bit for this while restricting others from redistributing ProcV under a proprietary license.
+I value free software and the modification of my work, and the GNU GPLv3 seemed like a best fit for this while restricting others from redistributing ProcV under a proprietary license.
 In my eyes, all software should be free, and therefore, you are free to modify and redistribute ProcV as you wish.